The Effects of Meth Use

 Because it is addictive in nature, those who take it are more likely to crave the drug and to increase their dosages over time.
 This may lead to more severe side effects and a higher risk of death.

 Meth Effects question 4

 Long Term Effects of Meth

-- The feeling of bugs crawling under the skin, which can cause users to scratch the skin off or to create lesions that may become infected
+- Formication, or the feeling of bugs crawling under the skin, which can cause users to scratch the skin off or to create lesions that may become infected.

 Meth abuse or dependency is a real problem, since a user may have difficulties stopping use of the drug.
 Dependence can be physical or emotional, but both should be treated by a medical professional for the best outlook for the patient.
 Dependency may be treated with both psychological treatments and medications.

-Once the drug has be eliminated from the system, the patient may begin counseling.
+Once the drug has be eliminated from the system, the patient may begin addiction treatment.
 This can include psychotherapy and cognitive behavioral therapy, which can help patients prepare for life outside the facility.

 As psychological issues arise, they are dealt with by qualified psychologists or psychiatrists.
 Some of the types of mental health issues that could present include psychosis, depression, and paranoid behavior.
 Mental health issues associated with substance abuse are best dealt with in dual diagnosis treatment centers.

 Aftercare is recommended for sustained recovery.
 Aftercare may include ongoing therapy, admission to a sober living or halfway house, 12-step supports groups, etc.